cavecomputing/SWEM-Beta/README.md

 * You can see the current bugs being tracked and via a green button at the top right that says `New Issue`, you can create a new issue

 **Prior to submitting a bug report, please make sure there is not an existing bug report that already details your problem**.

+#### Prior to submitting a bug report you MUST test the mod by itself with NO OTHER MODS in a singleplayer world to determine if it is an issue with SWEM or with the other mod.